jorgevaldivia/salesforce_bulk/README.md

 === Retrieving Query based Batch Results

+To verify that a batch completed successfully or failed call the `batch_info` or `batch_info_list` methods first, otherwise if you call `batch_result` without verifying and the batch failed the method will raise an error.

 Query results are handled differently as the response will not contain the full result set.
-You'll have to page through the sets.
+You'll have to page through sets if you added multiple batches to a job.

   # returns a QueryResultCollection object (an Array)
   results = client.batch_result(jobId, batchId)